legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 cat /sys/firmware/efi/fw_platform_size
 ```

 If your system returns `64`, you're using a 64-bit system, `32` is a 32-bit system and if it returns a `No such file or directory` error, you're booted in BIOS and should try rebooting into UEFI.
+You'll probably have a 64-bit system, as this is the modern standard.

 Last, we should set up internet.
 If you want to install over wifi, you should connect to your wifi network using [`iwctl`](https://wiki.archlinux.org/title/Iwd#iwctl).
 If you're using a network cable your internet should be working out of the box.
 Check your internet by running the `ping` command: